Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Main results

 \subsection{Acknowledgments}

-EB was partially supported by the Horizon Europe EU Research and Innovation Programme through the Marie Sklodowska-Curie THANAFSI Project No. 101109475 and by the Gruppo Nazionale per l’Analisi Matematica, la Probabilit`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
+The authors would like to thank the anonymous referees for the helpful comments that improved the paper.
+EB was partially supported by the Horizon Europe EU Research and Innovation Programme through the Marie Sklodowska-Curie THANAFSI Project No. 101109475 and by the Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
 EB acknowledges support from DMAT, funded by MUR through the 2023-2027 Excellence Department Grant.
 EB and FG were partially supported by the Junta de Andaluc\'ia through the grant P20-00566.
 AC acknowledges financial support from 2023 Leonardo Grant for Researchers and Cultural Creators, BBVA Foundation.
 The BBVA Foundation accepts no responsibility for the opinions, statements, and contents included in the project and/or the results thereof, which are entirely the responsibility of the authors.
 AC was partially supported by the Severo Ochoa Programme for Centers of Excellence Grant CEX2019-000904-S and CEX-2023-001347-S funded by MCIN/AEI/10.13039/501100011033.
 AC and FG were partially supported by the MICINN through the grant PID2020-114703GB-I00.
-FG was partially supported by the MICINN through the grants EUR2020-112271 and PID2022-140494N, by the Fundaci\'on de Investigaci\'on de la Universidad de Sevilla through the grant FIUS23/0207, and by MINECO grant RED2018-102650-T (Spain).
+FG was partially supported by the MICINN through the grants EUR2020-112271 and PID2022-140494N, by the Fundaci\'on de Investigaci\'on de la Universidad de Sevilla through the grant FIUS23/0207, and by MINECO grant RED2022-134784-T funded by MCIN/AEI/10.13039/50110001103 (Spain).
 FG acknowledges support from IMAG, funded by MICINN through the Maria de Maeztu Excellence Grant CEX2020-001105-M/AEI/10.13039/501100011033.
 FG was partially supported by the Institute of Advanced Study and the Harish-Chandra Fund.